dgrisham/csci400/slides/pl_concepts/1/slides.md

 <https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=3416>

--   *Did you know*: C`++` will do an implicit conversion if there is a single-arg constructor that will do the needed conversion
+-   *Did you know*: C`++` will do an implicit conversion if there is a single-arg constructor that will do the needed conversion?

 More on Types